hashicorp/packer/website/source/docs/post-processors/vagrant.html.md

 post-processor doesn't support creating boxes for a provider you care about, please help by contributing to Packer and adding support for it.

+Please note that if you are using the Vagrant builder, then the Vagrant post-processor is unnecesary because the output of the Vagrant builder is already a Vagrant box; using this post-processor with the Vagrant builder will cause your build to fail.

 ## Configuration

 The simplest way to use the post-processor is to just enable it.
 No